Applying brain science to online learning design can help organisations create more engaging learning and development experiences.

 The human brain likes contrast.
 Interleave different learning concepts online by breaking up and contrasting content, and integrating various topics and games—gamification is a great way to interleave learning concepts.
 Students might feel confused at first, but they’re actually learning better.

-Have learners put concepts together to synthesize learning and integrate it into their own experience and knowledge-base.
+Have learners put concepts together to synthesise learning and integrate it into their own experience and knowledge-base.
 Consider having them tell a story from their perspective—maybe a creative video where they go over learning concepts—where they show how learning content applies to the ‘big picture.’
-It will help to contextualize the program for the learner and build on their existing mental models.
+It will help to contextualise the program for the learner and build on their existing mental models.
 Use discussion points and intersperse assignments to encourage reflection on and connection of concepts.
 Providing learners with audio and video feedback will help to reinforce the connection for them.

-Through the exiting advancements made in brain science, we can expand our own mental models of what makes for effective learning.
+Through the existing advancements made in brain science, we can expand our own mental models of what makes for effective learning.
 In building our own understanding of how brain science applies to online learning design, we can help our learners stretch and expand in their learning.

 Medina, J. (2009).
 Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School.
 Pear Press/Perseus Books Group.